anhbaysgalan1/chat-bot/README.md

 Each of the five bots responds with random phrases 1 - 5 seconds after your message.
 It was planned that the robots would respond with phrases from this API ```https://alexwohlbruck.github.io/cat-facts/docs/```
-But it seems there are some server issues right now there.
+But it seems there are some server issues right now.
-So if cat-facts api respond with error, robots respond with such phrases:
+So if cat-facts API respond with error, robots respond with such phrases:

 > My wife is really mad at the fact that I have no sense of direction.
 So I packed up my stuff and right!